bispl-kaist/Deep-Learning-STEM-EDX-Tomography/Deep_Learning_STEM-EDX_Tomography/Recon_data/Regression/README.md

-Data shown in Supplementary Figure S9
+Data shown in Supplementary Figure S9 and S11